 ...
 EQUIPPING CHRISTIANS FOR LIVES OF EVERYDAY DISCIPLESHIP

-Walking in Newness Welcome to New College Berkeley's blog, "Walking in Newness."
+Welcome to New College Berkeley's blog, "Walking in Newness."
 Each month a member of the NCB faculty will post a personal reflection on their life of faith.
-Read the current month post, "Habits of the Heart" by Susan Phillips, New College Berkeley's Executive Director, professor of Christian spirituality, and a spiritual director.
+Read the current month post, What is the Kingdom of God Like? by Susan S. Phillips, New College Berkeley's Executive Director and Professor of Sociology and Christianity.

 The NCB trustees and all of us who serve this ministry are grateful and delighted to announce that New College Berkeley has received a three-year grant from Lilly Endowment Inc. as part of its "Campus Ministries Theological Exploration of Vocation” initiative!
 This funding allows us to expand our ministry to students and offer student scholarships to our programs.
 Please help us spread this good news to university students.